Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Results and Discussion

-Indeed, our findings are consistent with many previous studies that report substantial problem-solving gains in GP when applying down-sampling in order to reallocate computational resources to running deeper evolutionary searches \citep{hernandez_random_2019, Helmuth2021benefits, boldi_informed_2023}.
-These previous studies, however, focused on using down-sampling in the context of lexicase selection.
-Our results indicate that random and informed down-sampling are also potentially valuable additions to GP systems using other selection methods, such as fitness-proportionate selection or tournament selection.
-Further study is needed to verify that the value of using down-sampling with fitness-proportionate selection or tournament selection stems from the increase in generations that we can run evolution with fixed computational resources.

-Surprisingly, we found that down-sampling was most consistently beneficial in the context of lexicase selection, as problem-solving success was improved by at least one down-sampling method across all problems.
-Further investigation is necessary to tease this apart.
-Fitness-proportionate and tournament selection are known to be susceptible to premature convergence~\cite{hornby_alps_2006,hernandez_diagnostics_2022}, while lexicase selection is more capable of maintaining both phenotypic and phylogenetic diversity \cite{dolson_ecological_2018,riolo_lexicase_2016,shahbandegan_untangling_2022,hernandez_what_2022}.
-Given this, we hypothesize that lexicase selection benefits more from the increased number of generations afforded by down-sampling than tournament or fitness-proportionate selection.
+We found that informed down-sampling was most consistently beneficial in the context of lexicase selection and implicit fitness sharing, as problem-solving success was improved by at least one down-sampling method across all problems for both of these selection schemes.
+We hypothesize that this is due to these schemes' ability to maintain diverse populations.
+Fitness-proportionate and tournament selection are known to be susceptible to premature convergence~\citep{hornby_alps_2006,hernandez_diagnostics_2022}, while both lexicase selection and implicit fitness sharing are capable of maintaining both phenotypic and phylogenetic diversity \citep{dolson_ecological_2018,riolo_lexicase_2016,shahbandegan_untangling_2022,hernandez_what_2022}.
+Given this, we hypothesize that lexicase selection and implicit fitness sharing benefit more from the increased number of generations afforded by down-sampling, and the presence of distinct and diverse training cases afforded by the ``informed-ness", than tournament or fitness-proportionate selection.
+This also relates to the results of a different study, that showed that informed down-sampling maintains higher test coverage from successive selections than random down-sampling \citep{boldi_2023_static}.
 That is, if a population evolving under fitness-proportionate and tournament selection has converged to a local fitness optimum, that population may not benefit from extra generations of evolution.
-In contrast, a more diverse population evolving under lexicase selection may benefit substantially from running for an increased number of generations.
+In contrast, a more diverse population evolving under lexicase selection or IFS may benefit substantially from running for an increased number of generations when they are evaluated on a diverse set of training cases.
+Recent work also hints at the merit of increasing a population size instead of increasing the number of generations, potentially shrinking the gap between random and informed down-sampling \citep{Briesch2023OnTT}.

-Overall, our results suggest that down-sampling, selection scheme, and search space topology interact to influence the likelihood of problem-solving success.
-Even with our limited set of problems, neither down-sampling method completely dominated the other, and the benefits of down-sampling dramatically varied by problem and selection scheme.
-Future investigations should explore dynamic down-sampling; that is, can we use population statistics to automatically choose and parameterize down-sampling during an evolutionary search?